 - Avoid distractions.
 Communication is more difficult — if not impossible — with a background of competing sights and sounds.

 All behaviors, including negative reactions to daily care, are a form of communication.
 Most persons with Alzheimer’s will exhibit behaviors that show how they feel.
 This way of communicating is used because they cannot make their needs known in other ways.
 For example, a person may resist getting dressed because of joint pain due to arthritis, but he or she cannot express this discomfort in words.
 Early on, they might have a hard time concentrating and experience irritability, anxiety or depression.
 Later in the disease, other symptoms may occur, including: sleep disturbances, outbursts, emotional distress, paranoia, delusions or hallucinations.

 Communicating with your loved one or client may be challenging, especially as the disease progresses.
 Remind yourself that the person isn’t acting this way on purpose.
 Don’t take it personally.
 Practice patience and understanding in order to help the person with Alzheimer’s disease feel safe and secure.

-At Dakota Home Care, we will work with you and your loved one to develop a care plan that meets your needs and theirs, even when they have difficulty expressing what those needs may be.
+At Dakota Home Care, a top-rated provider of dementia care in Bismarck, ND and the surrounding areas, we will work with you and your loved one to develop a care plan that meets your needs and theirs, even when they have difficulty expressing what those needs may be.
 Contact us at (877) 691-0015 today for a free in-home assessment as a first step toward getting help with the challenging job of caring for a person with Alzheimer’s.